RashadHagen/Optional-Features-Install-RSAT-Tools/README.md

 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
 This project goes over how to install RSAT Tools using Optional Features.
-Installing RSAT (Remote Server Administration Tools) using optional features allows you to manage Windows Server roles and features from a Windows client computer (like Windows 10 or 11) without needing to log directly into the server.
+Installing RSAT (Remote Server Administration Tools) using Optional Features allows you to manage Windows Server roles and features from a Windows client computer (like Windows 10 or 11) without needing to log directly into the server.
 </b>